Afats/dawg/README.md

 # DAWG

 A generic Directed and Weighted Graph (DAWG) library.
-Written in C++20, with a custom iterator for my custom data structure.
+Written in C++20, with an iterator implemented for my custom data structure.

+Copy at your own peril lmao.